Televisa: Post-Azcárraga family leadership; sale of content assets to Univision and spin-off of gambling, publishing and sports assets (2017–present)

 The sale was approved by Mexico's Federal Telecommunications Institute (IFT) on 15 September 2021.
 The merger was approved by American Federal Communications Commission (FCC) on 24 January 2022, while the sale was completed on 31 January of that same year.

 In 2023, Televisa announced plans to spin off its gambling and sports operations as a separate company.
 The company was named Ollamani and the spin-off was completed on 20 February 2024.

 In 2024, Televisa acquired AT&T's controlling stake in Sky México, pending regulatory approval.
 That same year, the company announced that Azcárraga would be taking an "administrative leave" pending the results of a United States Department of Justice investigation regarding the broadcasting rights to FIFA tournaments.

 In 2023, U.S. investors accused the company of bribing FIFA officials to secure the rights to four World Cup tournaments.
 In October 2024, Grupo Televisa announced Mr. Emilio Azcárraga Jean, Executive Chairman of the Board, took a leave of absence, while the investigation conducted by the United States Department of Justice, related to FIFA, was resolved.

+In August 2025, Televisa merged Izzi and Sky.
+In the 2Q25, Grupo Televisa also reported net profits of MX$474.5 million (US$25.3 million), reversing a loss-making trend that had persisted for over a year.

+In 2026, JPMorgan Chase acquired a 5.5% stake in Grupo Televisa, according to a filing with the U.S. Securities and Exchange Commission (SEC).
+The New York-based firm now holds 140.9 million Ordinary Participation Certificates (CPOs).